Berrysoft/XamlCpp/README.md

 This project assumes it is built by GCC 10.0+ or Clang 10.0+ when using GNU or LLVM toolchains.
 ### Build on Windows
 #### MSVC
-`wil` and `boost-nowide` are required. `vcpkg` is recommanded for installing.
+`wil` and `boost-multi-index` are required. `vcpkg` is recommanded for installing.
 Other packages will be downloaded from NuGet when configuring.
 #### MinGW
 `gtk`, `pkgconfig` and `boost` are required.
 MSYS2 is recommanded for installing and building.